wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 Once the new hardware has replaced the previous system and has been installed with Edge Data Store, the new system will have a default configuration.

 1. Stop the Edge Data Store service using the Windows Service Manager or Task Manager service tab.
-2. Once that service has stopped, navigate to the C:\ProgramData\OSIsoft\EdgeDataStore directory and extract your zip or tar file in that directory again using WinSCP, SFTP, or external device.
+2. Once that service has stopped, navigate to the C:\ProgramData\OSIsoft\EdgeDataStore directory, and delete the default storage and configuration folders from the new device.

 **Restore data files**

-1. Delete the default storage and configuration folders from the new device.
-2. Copy or unzip the backup storage and configuration files into the C:\ProgramData\OSIsoft\EdgeDataStore directory.
+1. Copy or unzip the backup storage and configuration files into the C:\ProgramData\OSIsoft\EdgeDataStore directory.

 	**Note:** The C: drive may not be your systems default drive letter.
 Refer to My Computer, This PC, or simply open a command prompt to verify your systems drive letter.

-3. Use the Windows Service Manager or Task Manager to restart the Edge Data Store service.
+2. Use the Windows Service Manager or Task Manager to restart the Edge Data Store service.

 # Linux Recovery